ClockVapor/rpi_gpio/README.md

 ####PWM (pulse-width modulation)

 Pulse-width modulation is a useful tool for controlling things like LED brightness or motor speed.
-To utilize PWM, first create a PWM object.
+To utilize PWM, first create a PWM object for an output pin.
 ```
 pwm = RPi::GPIO::PWM.new(PIN_NUM, PWM_FREQ)
 ```